 Recommended acreage of conserved desert land for vegetation cover types microphyll woodlands and creosote bajadas.

 It should be noted that these identified lands represent those areas recognized to be highest conservation priority for carbon sequestration function.
-These recommended acreages do not represent the entirety of the desert region we are recommending for conservation.

-IX.
+These acreages represent only a partial opportunity to maximize carbon sequestration and protect biodiversity.

+VIII.
 Additional benefits